Deep into Norwegian forests inspired of Norwegian fairytales and stories about trolls and different supernatural beings living there.

 This is a selection from some of my pictures about childhood, rather than a series.
 As a lecturer I work with theories about children and their/our worlds which also influence my pictures.
 Becomings, connections and complexity.

-“Poesia” was an exhibition 2015 in cooperation with two other photographers; Målfrid Sand and Eduardo Valle de Leon.
+“Poesia” was an exhibition in Oslo (2015) in cooperation with two other photographers; Målfrid Sand and Eduardo Valle de Leon.
 Kurator Dimitri Koutsomytis.
 These are 5 of my 10 pictures.
-The theme was poesy, and we found quotes, mostly from songs that meant something special for us, to fit with our pictures (or vise versa).
-The pictures and quotes are also published in a book (link on page “Background” under Books).
+The theme was poetry.
+Quotes, that meant something special for us, became titles of our pictures (or vise versa).
+The pictures and quotes are also published in a photo-book.

 The green in a park offers urban citizens space and time to be, to meet, to be in and with nature.
 Humans are part of nature, we are nature.
 Parks are the cities lungs.
 Thinking about what parks do with people, what people in parks do.